Vestibule (architecture): Commercial buildings

-The U.S. Department of Energy Building Energy Codes Program released a publication on 19 June 2018, which detailed the requirements of a vestibule to be used in commercial buildings.
+The U.S. Department of Energy Building Energy Codes Program released a publication in 2012 detailing the requirements of a vestibule to be used in commercial buildings.
 The publication states it requires vestibules to reduce the amount of air that infiltrates a space in order to aid in energy conservation, as well as increasing comfort near entrance doors.
 By creating an air lock entry, vestibules reduce infiltration losses or gains caused by wind.

 Designers of commercial buildings must install a vestibule between the main entry doors leading to spaces that are greater than or equal to 3,000 sqft.
 One other requirement of the design is that it is not necessary for both sets of door to be open in order to pass through the vestibule, and they should have devices that allow for self-closing.

 An example of such is in New York City where in the winter, temporary sidewalk vestibules are commonly placed in front of entrances to restaurants to reduce cold drafts from reaching customers inside.